ThematicTheme/Thematic/readme.md

 1. You can clone the GitHub repository: `https://github.com/ThematicTheme/Thematic.git`
 2. Or download it directly as a ZIP file: `https://github.com/ThematicTheme/Thematic/archive/master.zip`

-This will download the latest release of Thematic.
+This will download the latest development version of Thematic.

-If you want to try out the development version, download the zip from the develop branch: `https://github.com/ThematicTheme/Thematic/archive/develop.zip` This is not recommended for production sites, but helpful if you want to help test beta versions before release.

 ## Bugs ##